caleblmyers/Movie-Night-Picker/README.md

 ### Movie Discovery

 #### **SUGGEST** - Personalized Recommendations
-- Interactive selection process: Choose from options across 5 rounds
+- Interactive selection process: Choose from movies across 5 rounds
+- Each round presents 4 diverse movie options
+- Select movies that interest you to build your taste profile
-- Select from genres, actors, movies, and year ranges
+- Backend automatically extracts genres, keywords, actors, directors, and year ranges from your selections
-- Aggregate your preferences to receive a personalized movie suggestion
+- Receive a personalized movie suggestion based on aggregated preferences
-- Each round presents 2-4 options to refine your taste profile

 #### **SHUFFLE** - Random Discovery
 - Filter movies by multiple parameters:
-  - **Genres**: Select one or more genres
+  - **Genres**: Select one or more genres (include or exclude)
   - **Year Range**: Choose a specific time period (1950-present)
-  - **Cast Members**: Search and add specific actors/actresses
+  - **Cast & Crew**: Search and add specific actors, directors, or crew members
+  - **Streaming Providers**: Filter by availability on specific platforms
+  - **Vote Average & Count**: Set minimum ratings and vote counts
+  - **Runtime**: Filter by movie length
+  - **Language**: Filter by original language
+  - **Popularity**: Filter by movie popularity range
+  - **Production Countries**: Filter by countries of origin
+  - **Collections**: Include or exclude movies from your collections
 - Get a random movie matching your criteria
 - Perfect for discovering hidden gems

 ### User Features (Requires Account)

-- **Save Movies**: Build your personal watchlist
+- **Save Movies**: Add movies to your default "Saved Movies" collection (automatically created)
 - **Rate Movies**: Rate movies on a scale of 1-10
 - **Write Reviews**: Share your thoughts and opinions
 - **Collections**: Organize movies into custom collections (public or private)
+  - Create unlimited collections
+  - View collection insights (genres, actors, year ranges, statistics)
+  - Horizontal scrolling movie previews
-- **Profile**: View all your saved movies, ratings, and reviews in one place
+- **Profile**: View all your collections, ratings, and reviews in one place
+- **Movie & Person Search**: Search for movies and people with autocomplete
+- **Movie Detail Pages**: View full movie information including cast, crew, trailers, and keywords
+- **Person Detail Pages**: View actor/director profiles with their movie credits

 ### Smart Features